sourcegraph/about/handbook/support/giselle-readme.md

 #### Preferred way to collaborate

-Live collaboration time in a pyschologically safe space where folks are free to share ideas.
+Live collaboration time in a psychologically safe space where folks are free to share ideas.

 #### How you approach problems